archivesspace/archivesspace/DOCKER_DEV.md

 7. run the individual command to start the front end only: `./build/run frontend:devserver`

 # How to use demo data in dev
+(You will have to do this on each new branch)

 1. Copy the demo db into the db docker container: `docker cp demo.sql archivesspace_db_1:/`
 2. bash into the container for db: `dc exec db sh`